Nintendo 64: Emulation

 Several Nintendo 64 games have been released for the Wii and Wii U Virtual Console (VC) services and are playable with the Classic Controller, GameCube controller, Wii U Pro Controller, or Wii U GamePad.
 Differences include a higher resolution and a more consistent framerate than the Nintendo 64 originals.
 Some features, such as Rumble Pak functionality, are not available in the Wii versions.
 Some features are also changed on the Virtual Console releases.
 For example, the VC version of Pokémon Snap allows players to send photos through the Wii's message service, and Wave Race 64's in-game content was altered due to the expiration of the Kawasaki license.
 Several games developed by Rare were released on Microsoft's Xbox Live Arcade service, including Banjo-Kazooie, Banjo-Tooie, and Perfect Dark, following Microsoft's acquisition of Rareware in 2002.
 One exception is Donkey Kong 64, released in April 2015 on the Wii U Virtual Console, as Nintendo retained the rights to the game.
-Several Nintendo 64 games via Nintendo Switch Online + Expansion Pack as the expanded tier of the Nintendo Switch Online were released on October 25, 2021 in North America and October 26, 2021 in Overseas.
+Select Nintendo 64 games have been re-released via the Nintendo Classics service as part of the "Expansion Pack" tier of the Nintendo Switch Online service.
+With the launch of the Nintendo Switch 2 on June 5, 2025, the additional features of the Nintendo 64 - Nintendo Classics will offer CRT filter, rewind function and button remapping (one of these features is also available on the Nintendo Switch).

 Several unofficial third-party emulators can play Nintendo 64 games on other platforms, such as Windows, Macintosh, and smartphones.

 Accessories

-Nintendo 64 accessories include the Rumble Pak and the Transfer Pak.

-The controller is shaped like an "M", employing a joystick in the center.
-Popular Electronics called its shape "evocative of some alien space ship".
-While noting that the three handles could be confusing, the magazine said, "the separate grips allow different hand positions for various game types".